About Tokyo Rosenthal

 In 2016, Toke launched a new program called Americana All-Stars, where he pooled his clout with several other Americana artists to fill larger venues than one individual could fill solo.

 In 2017, Toke released “This Minstrel Life” featuring “Now I Believe There’s A Devil”, his take on current events in the US, and “The Last Seder”, a companion song to his newly released non-fiction book, “Our Last Seder” out on Mascot Books.
-In December 2017, Toke will take a tour of the East Coast of the US with his book, with book signing events at Barnes & Noble stores in addition to shows at choice venues along the way.
+In December 2017, Toke embarked on a tour of the East Coast of the US with his book, with book signing events at Barnes & Noble stores in addition to shows at choice venues along the way.
 Check out “This Minstrel Life” on Reverbnation.

 Always writing and always gigging, his musical journey continues…